Chapter 1: The Thirty One Before

 Trinsi’s expression softens slightly as she recalls the fact.

-“Tell me, have you ever disclosed something of great weight to someone you previously believed would help you, only to have their response be horribly disappointing?”
+“Tell me, have you ever disclosed something difficult to someone you previously thought could help you, only to have their response be horribly disappointing?”

 Raising an eyebrow, the knight answers truthfully, “You know me to be an unpleasant person no?
 I’ve never had anyone to disclose such things to.
 But, I could see how that could be disappointing.”